FREE PRINTABLE: LOW CARB & KETO FOOD LIST!

 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 My family has had a weekly tradition of getting Starbucks sous vide egg bites ever since my kids started swim class on Sundays last year.
+(By the way, see our ideas for keto Starbucks drinks here.)
 The bites are relatively low carb at 9 grams carbs per serving, but could be much lower considering there are no veggies involved.
 So when my good friend explained to me how to make sous video egg bites at home, I decided to try my hand at an Instant Pot sous video egg bites recipe!

 With just 4 ingredients and being mostly hands-off, these copycat Starbucks egg bites are ready in less than 20 minutes.
 They’re an easy way to meal prep your healthy breakfast quickly.

 Plus, they are easy to customize with your favorite flavors.
 I’ll show you how to make sous vide egg bites in the Instant Pot with my personal favorite – bacon and gruyere cheese!Disclaimer: Starbucks may be a registered trademark.
 This recipe is my interpretation of a similar dish, but is not to be construed as an endorsement of the company or having been endorsed by the company.
 There is no affiliation between myself and the company.
 Trademark remains the property of its owner and is used here only to describe the product.

 What Are Instant Pot Sous Vide Egg Bites?